widdix/learn-fargate/lab05-autoscaling/README.md

 ## Instructions

-Make sure you are starting from the starting point for Lab 03.
+Make sure you are starting from the starting point for Lab 05.

 ```
-cp lab03-autoscaling/starting-point/service.yaml service.yaml
+cp lab05-autoscaling/starting-point/template.yaml template.yaml
 ```

-Extend the CloudFormation template at `service.yaml` with the following resources.
+Extend the CloudFormation template (`template.yaml`) with the following resources.

-Note that the `service.yaml` template contains a new IAM role named `ScalableTargetRole` which can be used by the scalable target to scale the number of tasks.
+Note that the `template.yaml` template contains a new IAM role named `ScalableTargetRole` which can be used by the scalable target to scale the number of tasks.

 ### Scalable Target